Skip to content

 Lesser Slave Lake

-Medicine Lake Campground: This campground is isolated, but so worth it.
+Medicine Lake Campground is isolated, but so worth it.
 It’s 47 kms north of Rocky Mountain House on Highway 22 and 8 km southeast on an access road.
 Many sites are private and lake front- you can tie your boat right up to your site if you want.
 There’s a small store with essentials as well as some local wares and great group camping area.

 Old MacDonald's Camping